-Note: Failure to turn the throttle back on within 3 seconds of leaving the forward phase will disable PFA and shutdown ProtoSounds.
+Note: Failure to turn the throttle back on within 3 seconds of leaving the forward phase will disable PFA and shutdown ProtoSounds®.
 The next time you turn power back on your engine will be in the RESET position.
 See page 5 for more information.

 II.
-After entering neutral, ProtoSounds will immediately play an air release sound followed approximately two seconds later by an arrival message.
+After entering neutral, ProtoSounds® will immediately play an whistle blast sound followed approximately two seconds later by an arrival message.
 The arrival message lists the train by name and the track it arrived on (the track is identified as either track 1 or track 2, alternating each time during the current operating session).
-Immediately following the arrival message, the sound of the trains' doors opening can be heard, followed by a conductor's warning to passengers to "watch your step."
-At this point, various randomly activated ambient train stations sounds will begin playing and replaying as long as the engine sits in this neutral state (Neutral Before Reverse).
-The sounds include passenger footsteps as they disembark, muffled voices, baggage being moved about, crashing sound, and whistling for a taxi.
-In addition, several highlight or foreground sounds play including more conductor voices saying "watch your step", "have a nice day", and "baggage to the right".
+Immediately following the arrival message, the sound of the trains' doors opening can be heard, followed by a conductor's warning to passengers to

-Listen For Air Release Sound And Cab Chatter Message
+Listen For Air Release Sound And PA Arrival Message